-It’s good to keep some basic facts about Reddit in mind before you start trying to promote your product or service on it.
+It’s good to keep some basic facts about Reddit in mind before you start trying to promote your product or service on it with Reddit Ads.
 Reddit is – or likes to think of itself – as a community made up of thousands of different subreddits, each of which has their own name, focus, “crowd” (Reddit members are almost always subscribed to various subreddits, and thus overlap in some of them.)

 Reddit’s traffic overwhelmingly comes from the USA and the wider English-speaking world – even in the subreddits of European countries such as Italy or Germany, a good part of the subscribers will be English speakers.
-We have another article that talks about posting times on Reddit.
+We have another article that talks about the best time to post on Reddit.

 Reddit’s system is designed in a way that favors submissions that receive more upvotes than downvotes in a short amount of time.
 Seems logical, right?
 If no one has upvoted your submissions or commented on them within a few hours, you can consider that submission dead and its chances of rapidly gaining popularity and exposure slim to none.